Alfresco/docs-alfresco/sync-service/latest/install/database.md

         GRANT UNLIMITED TABLESPACE TO alfresco
         ```

-        > **Note:** If the privileges on tablespace "USERS" are not set correctly, you may see the following error:
+        > **Note:** If the privileges on tablespace "USERS" aren't set correctly, you may see the following error:

         ```bash
         ORA-01950: no privileges on tablespace 'USERS'